 to the woods near my house.

-It is a path I have walked
+It's a path I've walked

 nearly every day